 Contract assets: Contract assets include unbilled amounts from projects when revenues recognized exceed the amounts invoiced to customers related to time and materials contracts or volume-based contracts.
-Such amounts are recoverable from customers based upon various measures of performance, including achievement of certain milestones, completion of specified units, or completion of a contract.
+Such amounts are recoverable from customers based upon various measures of performance, including achievement of certain milestones, completion of specified units or completion of a contract.
 Contract assets do not include capitalized costs to obtain and fulfill a contract.

 Contract liabilities: Contract liabilities arise when amounts invoiced to customers exceed revenues recognized under the cost-to-cost measure of progress.
-Contract liabilities include advanced payments from customers on certain contracts.
+Contract liabilities can also include advanced payments from customers on certain contracts.

-Contract assets and liabilities are reported in a net position on a contract-by-contract basis at the end of each reporting period.
-The Company did not have contract assets or contract liabilities as of December 31, 2022 and 2021.
+Contract assets and liabilities are reported in a net position on a contract by contract basis at the end of each reporting period.
+The Company did not have contract assets or contract liabilities as of December 31, 2023, December 31, 2022 and January 1, 2022.